wewe15/storefront-app-api/README.md

 You need the following modules and dependencies installed to run this project:

+- docker # to run database on docker
 - node # To run the application
 - npm # For dependency management